BiaPyX/BiaPy-doc/source/workflows/instance_segmentation.rst

   You can modify ``PROBLEM.INSTANCE_SEG.DATA_CHANNEL_WEIGHTS`` to control which channels the model will learn the most.
 For instance, in ``BCD`` setting you can set it to ``(1,1,0.5)`` for distance channel (``D``) to have half the impact during the learning process.

 After the train phase, the model output will have the same channels as the ones used to train.
 In the case of binary channels, i.e. ``B``, ``C`` and ``M``, each pixel of each channel will have the probability (in ``[0-1]`` range) of being of the class that represents that channel.
 Whereas for the ``D`` and ``Dv2`` channel each pixel will have a float that represents the distance.

-In a **post-processing** step the multi-channel data information will be used to create the final instance segmentation labels using a marker-controlled watershed.
+In a further step the multi-channel data information will be used to create the final instance segmentation labels using a marker-controlled watershed.
 The process vary depending on the configuration:

 * In ``BC``, ``BCM`` and ``BCD`` configurations are as follows: